codurance/site/src/_posts/2018-10-17-the-functional-style-part-5.md

 ### The dread Monad.

 When I first envisaged this series of articles, I thought I was not going to mention monads at all, but as it developed I realised that any discussion of the functional style would be incomplete without them.
-What's more, they turn up sometimes without announcing themselves.
-I personally have found other explanations of the Monad to be quite unhelpful, and I believe this is why they have got their reputation for being hard to understand.
+Moreover, Monads turn up sometimes without announcing themselves.
+I struggled for a long time to understand the Monad, and the explanations I found were quite unhelpful, and I believe this is why they have got their reputation for being hard to understand.
 I will try to explain it here in terms of code, which I hope will convey the concept clearly enough.
-As always, I have an example to illustrate the point with, this time it is a little Java project that I use to try out ideas on.
-It implements a simple webservice API comprising a set of endpoints that pretend to serve a library.
+As always, I have an example to illustrate the point with; it is a little Java project that I use to try out ideas on, which implements a simple webservice API comprising a set of endpoints that pretend to serve a library.
 You can search for books with it, view their details, borrow and return them, etc. There is an endpoint to retrieve a book by its ISBN number, and its implementation looks like this:

 ```java
 public LibraryResponse findBookByIsbn(Request request) {